 The afternoon manager is for putting order into the things that have accumulated while I am either in creative mode or ‘me’ time.
 Sounds good, doesn’t it?
-I know what you are thinking; you need to answer all those client emails and put out the fires that are burning in your inbox.
+I know what you are thinking; you need to answer all those client emails and put out the burning fires in your inbox.
 Well, that’s why I slide in a quick email slot in the late morning to scan any major issues before heading off into ‘me’ time.
-Give yourself 30 minutes after creator mode and before me time to address those pending tasks that just can’t wait.
+Give yourself 30 minutes after creator mode and before me time to address those pending tasks that can’t wait.
 Eventually, you might find that you don’t even need that morning slot and that checking your email later is more productive and sane.
-Here are my manager tasks:
+Here are my manager’s tasks:

-- Check in with staff (Basecamp)
+- Check-in with staff (Basecamp)

 - Eat my frog first thing (Brian Tracy: Eat That Frog)